silverer/county-discrim/README.md

 ### U.S. Census Data

 We use public-use data from the U.S. Census Bureau's [American Community Survey (ACS)](https://www.census.gov/data/developers/data-sets/acs-5year.html) five-year estimates spanning years 2010-2014 (used as predictors in the primary analysis) and five-year estimates spanning years 2005-2009 (used as predictors in the exploratory temporal analysis).
 Data are retrieved using the Census' open-source Application Programming Interface (API).
-Variables include white unemployment rate, percent of county residents who are not non-Hispanic white, total population, and overall unemployment rate.
+Variables include White unemployment rate, percent of county residents who are not non-Hispanic White, total population, and overall unemployment rate.
 Data curation is implemented in Python 3.8 in the notebook titled `Get Census Data for Merge.ipynb`.
 The  dataset is named as `emp_pop_data_05_14.csv`.

-We perform a robustness check assessing the relationship between 2007-2011 Census data (i.e., White unemployment, racial diversity/representation of POC, total population), 2006-2011 ideology estimates, and 2007-2011 claims data to increase the temporal correspondence of predictors and outcomes.
+We perform a robustness check assessing the relationship between 2007-2011 Census data (i.e., White unemployment, representation of POC, total population), 2006-2011 ideology estimates, and 2007-2011 claims data to increase the temporal correspondence of predictors and outcomes.
 For ease, we collect the 2007-2011 Census variables using the `tidycensus` R package in `UPDATED Primary Analysis.Rmd`.

 ### Other Data and Data Sources